Statuses in Latin with translation. Quotes in Latin with translation

 [Omnia mea mekum porto].

-I carry everything with me (Biant).
+I carry everything I have with me (Biant).

-The phrase belongs to one of the "seven wise men" Biant.
-When his hometown of Priene was taken by the enemy and the inhabitants tried to take as many of their belongings with them as they fled, someone advised him to do the same.
-“I do just that, because I carry everything with me,” he replied, meaning that only spiritual wealth can be considered an inalienable property.
+The phrase belongs to one of the “seven wise men” Biant.
+When his hometown of Priene was taken by the enemy and the residents tried to take more of their things with them in flight, someone advised him to do the same.
+“That’s what I do, because I carry everything that’s mine with me,” he answered, meaning that only spiritual wealth can be considered an inalienable property.

 103. Otium post negotium.